smart-data-lake/smart-data-lake/docs/getting-started/part-3/incremental-mode.md

 Congratulation, you just completed implementing a nice incremental loading mechanism!

 That's it from getting-started for now.
 We hope you enjoyed your first steps with SDLB.
-For further informations check the rest of the documentation and the blog on this page!
+For further information, check the rest of the documentation and the blog on this page!